terasakisatoshi/MathSeminar.jl/gallery/plotlyjs3.md

 @def hascode = true
 @def hasplotly = true

-\csschapter{Using API from Plots.jl}
+\csschapter{Using API via Plots.jl}

-- Here is an example for those who would like to call PlotlyJS API from Plots.jl.
+- Here is an example for those who would like to call PlotlyJS API via Plots.jl.

 \csssection{Passing JSON which has `layout` and `data` object}

 - [Franklin.fdplotly](https://github.com/tlienart/Franklin.jl/blob/2b6423783b4675ab14da74e183545ef2377bdf94/src/manager/extras.jl) function requires `json::String` object as an argument which should contain fields named `layout` and `data`.
 On the other hand, Plots.jl provides `plotly_layout` and `plotly_series` that build `layout` and `data` respectively.
 See [here](https://github.com/JuliaPlots/Plots.jl/blob/master/src/backends/plotly.jl) to see more details.

-- Here is a short example of creating Plot object from Plots.jl.
+- Here is a short example of creating Plot object via Plots.jl.

 \csssubsection{Example 1}